-The LIN is a serial communication protocol designed primarity for use in automotive application.
-Compared to CAN, LIN is a slower but is simplier and more cost efective.
-It's used in applications where events happen in "human time".
-It is ideal for communication in intelligent sensors and actuators where the bandwidth and versatility of CAN is not required.
+The DLIN is a soft core of the Local Interconnect Network (LIN).
+This interface is a serial communication protocol, designed primarily to be used in automotive applications.
+Compared to CAN, LIN is slower, but thanks to its simplicity, is much more cost effective.
+Our Core is ideal for a communication in intelligent sensors and actuators, where the bandwidth and versatility of CAN is not required.

-DLIN core provides an interface between a microprocessor/microcontroller and LIN bus.
-It can work as master or slave LIN node depending on work mode determined by microprocessor/microcontroller.
-The DLIN controller supports transmission speed between 1kb/s and 20kb/s and can transmit and re-ceive LIN messages compatibible to LIN 1.3 and LIN 2.1.
-Reported status information includes the type and condition of transfer operations being performed by the DLIN, as well as wide range of LIN error conditions (overrun, framing, parity, timeout).
-The DLIN includes programmable timer allows detection of timeout and synchronization error.
-The core is discribed at RTL level allowing target use in FPGA and ASIC technologies.
-The core requires 1,652 Tiles in an Actel ProASIC3 Device for 102 MHz operation (-2 Speed grade).
+The DLIN core provides an interface between a microprocessor/microcontroller and a LIN bus.
+It can work as master or slave LIN node, depending on a work mode, determined by the microprocessor/microcontroller.
+DCD's controller supports transmission speed between 1 and 20kb/s, which allows it to transmit and receive LIN messages compatible to LIN 1.3.
+LIN 2.1 and the newest 2.2.
+The reported information status includes the type and condition of transfer operations being performed by the DLIN, as well as a wide range of LIN error conditions (overrun, framing, parity, timeout).
+Our Core includes programmable timer, which allows to detect timeout and synchronization error.
+The DLIN is described at RTL level, empowering the target use in FPGA and ASIC technologies.